qualifiedleads/mqlblog/_posts/articles/2015-04-17-AdWords_conversion_upload_API.md

 The client was dismissive, and AdWords support said that becuase this was an RTB feature it would not work.

 I decided to try it anyway, as it would enable easier optimisation of the creatives: it's much easier to SEE the banner, and have the CTR next to it, than looking at a CSV with a code fro a specific creative.
-You look up the real outliers in the data-sets, but it really killse the enthusiasm for optimisation when dealing with hindreds of creatives all listed by a code like "hg6QImsjiInnj87_009".
+You look up the real outliers in the data-sets, but it really killse the enthusiasm for optimisation when dealing with hundreds of creatives all listed by a code like "hg6QImsjiInnj87_009".
 Ugh..

 Lo-and-behold, after 15 conversions uploaded to a campaign, suddenly the CPA bidding became available.
 Even though AdWords support had said it would not!